mklemme1/hosteurope-letsencrypt/README.md

     )

 Store the produced certificates in the current folder

     DOMAIN_CERT_LOCATION="${KIS_DOMAIN}.crt"
     DOMAIN_KEY_LOCATION="${KIS_DOMAIN}.key"
     CA_CERT_LOCATION="chain.crt"
     DOMAIN_CHAIN_LOCATION="domainchain.crt" # this is the domain cert and CA cert

-use the attached Perl Program to upload the certificates to the server
+Use the attached Perl Program to upload the certificates to the server

     RELOAD_CMD="upload_to_kis.pl"